 Frequently Asked Questions

-For model building floes, how do we compare multiple models to decide which one is the best?
+For the model building floes, how do you compare multiple models to decide which one is the best?

-The model builder floe generates a comprehensive Floe Report to help us do this.
+The model building floes generate a comprehensive Floe Report to help us do this.
 The first page of this report has a list of models sorted on r2 scores.
 The top model in the list can be picked for future predictions.

-We suggest inspecting the links of individual models.
-This provides several other statistical performance measures like Kendall’s Tau, MSE, and MAE, which give a more holistic view of model quality.
-In addition, the model training graphs help gauge performance.
-Essentially, picking a good model is a mix of engineering and art.
-The documentation plus the Floe Report should guide you to choose the best one.
+But we would suggest inspecting the links of individual models.
+This provides several other statistical performance measures like Kendall Tau, MSE, and MAE, which offer a more holistic picture of model quality.
+In addition, the model training graphs also help gauge performance.
+So essentially picking a good model is a mix of engineering and art; hopefully our documentation combined with the Floe Report will help to choose the best one.

 In machine learning, a trained model is as good as the training data.
-For training, we used ChEMBL 30, which is an open source and a very noisy dataset.
-The solubility floe is a use case of our builder floes to show the effectiveness of the pipeline.
+For training, we used ChEMBL 30, which is open source and a very noisy dataset.
+The Solubility Prediction for Small Molecules using ML and Cheminfo Fingerprints Floe is a use case of our builder floes to show the effectiveness of the pipeline.

-Despite this, the solubility result metrics prove that it is a robust and decent model.
-In fact, we tested on several other solubility datasets with reasonable performance.
-For some datasets, such as the Delaney dataset, which contains non-drug-like molecules the model has never seen, the predictions are sent to the no-confidence port as expected.
+But despite this, the solubility result metrics prove it is a robust and decent model.
+In fact, we tested several other solubility datasets with reasonable performance.
+For some datasets, like the Delaney, which contains nondrug-like molecules the model has never seen, the predictions are sent to the no-confidence port as expected.

 Does the model use or train on 3D features?